yutian929/OnlineAnySeg/docs/data_prep.md

 ```

 #### (2) Extract and process
 After downloading the selected sequences, you will get a file named `XXX.oni` for each sequence (e.g. `005.oni`).
-To extract raw RGB-D data for each scene, you can either refer to the [official repository](https://github.com/hkust-vgd/scenenn), or simply follow the steps below:
+To extract raw RGB-D data from it, you can either refer to the [official repository](https://github.com/hkust-vgd/scenenn), or simply follow the steps below:

 Step 1: clone the [SceneNN repository](https://github.com/hkust-vgd/scenenn), and compile it to get an executable file named `playback`:
 ```